thoughtworks-jumpstart/jumpstart/front-end-web-development/react/passing-parameters-to-event-handlers.md

-# Passing data to callbacks
+# Passing parameters to event handlers

 There are scenarios where you want to pass data to a callback function.
 The code sample below demonstrates how you can achieve this.